-We constrained our generative models using transcriptomic data from the Allen Human Brain Atlas, which comprises 3702 spatially distinct tissue samples taken from six neurotypical postmortem adult brains (55).
-Across these brains, samples from 58,692 probes, distributed across cortical, subcortical, brainstem and cerebellar regions, quantify the transcriptional activity of 20,737 genes.
+We constrained our generative models using transcriptomic data from the AHBA, which comprises 3702 spatially distinct tissue samples taken from six neurotypical postmortem adult brains (52).
+Across these brains, samples from 58,692 probes-distributed across cortical, subcortical, brainstem, and cerebellar regions-quantify the transcriptional activity of 20,737 genes.
 As only two of the brains in the dataset sampled the right hemisphere, we exclusively focused our analysis on the left cortex.
-The preprocessing procedures applied to this data are described in detail elsewhere (5, 56).
+The preprocessing procedures applied to these data are described in detail elsewhere (5, 53).
 Briefly, genes were assigned to probes using the Re-Annotator toolbox, resulting in 45,821 probes and a corresponding 20,232 genes being selected.
-Samples annotated to the brainstem and cerebellum were removed, then intensity-based filtering was used to exclude probes which did not exceed background noise in more than 50% of samples.
-From the remaining 31,977 probes and 15,746 genes that survived filtering, a representative probe for each gene was selected based on the highest correlation to RNA sequencing data in two of the six brains.
-Samples were classified based on their hemisphere (left/right) and structural assignment (cortex/subcortex) assigned to regions of the 100 node parcellation by a) generating a parcellation for each doner specific brain and b) assigning samples to the closest region that matched their hemisphere and structural assignment within 2 mm of the parcellation voxels.
+Samples annotated to the brainstem and cerebellum were removed, and then intensity-based filtering was used to exclude probes that did not exceed background noise in more than 50% of samples.
+From the remaining 31,977 probes and 15,746 genes that survived filtering, a representative probe for each gene was selected on the basis of the highest correlation to RNA sequencing data in two of the six brains.
+Samples were classified on the basis of their hemisphere (left/right) and structural assignment (cortex/subcortex) assigned to regions of the 100-node parcellation by (i) generating a parcellation for each donor-specific brain and (ii) assigning samples to the closest region that matched their hemisphere and structural assignment within 2 mm of the parcellation voxels.
 Any samples assigned to subcortical or left regions were removed.
-Geneexpression measures were normalized within each region by first applying a scaled robust sigmoid normalization for every sample across genes, and then for every gene across samples.
+Gene expression measures were normalized within each region by first applying a scaled robust sigmoid normalization for every sample across genes and then for every gene across samples.
 This normalization yields estimates of the relative expression of every gene across regions when controlling for donor-specific differences in gene expression.
-By averaging the normalized expression measures in each region across donor brains, we obtained a matrix of expression values for 10,027 genes in 99 regions (one region was removed as no samples could be assigned to it).
-We focused on a subset of 1634 genes that have previously been identified as expressed in human brain tissue (54).
-To quantify CGE for each pair of regions, we estimated the Pearson correlation between the normalized expression measures of the 1634 genes available after preprocessing.
+By averaging the normalized expression measures in each region across donor brains, we obtained a matrix of expression values for 10,027 genes in 99 regions (1 region was removed as no samples could be assigned to it; all models that were directly compared to CGE models also had this same node removed from the networks they were run on).
+We focused on a subset of 1634 genes that have previously been identified as expressed in human brain tissue (51).
+To quantify CGE for each pair of regions, we estimated the Pearson correlation between the normalized expression measures of the 1634 genes available after pre-processing.

-The gene expression measures we used were obtained in adult specimens and the resulting CGE estimates may not directly reflect expression in the developing brain.
-While many genes show neotenous expression patterns (84) many others show highly variable expression patterns though development (85).
-Present transcriptional atlases of the developing human brain lack the anatomical coverage to allow estimation of whole-brain CGE profiles (62), although analyses in mouse indicate a predictable scaling rule in the distance dependence of CGE throughout development (86).
+The gene expression measures that we used were obtained in adult specimens and the resulting CGE estimates may not directly reflect the expression in the developing brain.
+While many genes show neotenous expression patterns (76), many others show highly variable expression patterns through development (77).
+Present transcriptional atlases of the developing human brain lack the anatomical coverage to allow estimation of whole-brain CGE profiles (60), although analyses in mouse indicate a predictable scaling rule in the distance dependence of CGE throughout development (78).
 As the coverage of these atlases improves, developmentally varying CGE estimates could be readily incorporated into the growth class of models introduced here.